oceanprotocol-archive/OEPs/11/README.md

 ## 3. Motivation <a name="motivation"></a>

-Ocean network aims to buld a marketplace for relevant AI-related data.
-In particular, a curation market is constructed to curate high-quality dataset.
+Ocean network aims to build a marketplace for relevant AI-related data.
+In particular, a curation market is constructed to curate high-quality assets (mainly datasets and algorithms).
 The key components include:

-* **block rewards**: Ocean network generates block rewards to incentivize users who put stakes on high-quality datasets and guarantee the data availability when requested.
+* **Block Rewards**: Ocean network generates block rewards to incentivize users who put stakes on high-quality assets and guarantee the data availability when requested.
-* **bonding curve**: Curation market adjusts the staking cost (i.e., price of drops  for a specific dataset) using bonding curve, therefore, encouraging earlier curations of high-quality dataset due to lower staking cost.
+* **Bonding Curve**: Curation market adjusts the staking cost (i.e., price of drops  for a specific asset) using bonding curve, therefore, encouraging earlier curations of high-quality asset due to lower staking cost.
-* **TCR**: Curation market uses Token Curation Registry (TCR) to maintain a list of high-quality dataset and eject bad actors with malicious behavior.
+* **TCR**: Curation market uses Token Curation Registry (TCR) to maintain a list of high-quality asset and eject bad actors with malicious behavior.

-## 4. Achitecture <a name="architecture"></a>
+## 4. Architecture <a name="architecture"></a>

 The architecture of curation market is illustrated in the below, which includes five essential modules.

 ![modular architecture](img/curation_market_overview.jpg)

-* **Block Rewards**: Ocean network emits Ocean tokens continously according to the pre-defined schedule, which are block rewards for data providers.
+* **Block Rewards**: Ocean network emits Ocean tokens continuously according to the pre-defined schedule, which are block rewards for data providers.
 The distributed amount of block rewards SHOULD be determined by two factors:
-	* *predicted popularity*: number of provider's stake on the specific dataset;
+	* *Predicted popularity*: number of provider's stake on the specific asset;
-	* *proofed popularity*: number of times made dataset available.
+	* *Proofed popularity*: number of times made asset available.

-* **Ocean Token and Drops**: Ocean network creates derivative tokens of Ocean Token for each dataset curation market, which is called "drops".
+* **Ocean Token and Drops**: Ocean network creates derivative tokens of Ocean Token for each asset curation market, which is called "**drops**".
-	* Providers purcahse drops with their Ocean tokens to stake on the dataset.
+	* Providers purchase drops with their Ocean tokens to stake on the asset.
 	* Providers can un-stake by selling their drops for Ocean tokens and pocket the profit.

-* **Bonding Curve**：Bonding curve defines the relationship between price and total supply for drops.
+* **Bonding Curve**: Bonding curve defines the relationship between price and total supply for drops.
-	* The drops price shoots up when users purchase drops using Ocean token and increase total supploy.
+	* The drops price shoots up when users purchase drops using Ocean token and increase total supply.
-	* Increased supply indicates more users bet on the popularity of this dataset.
+	* Increased supply indicates more users bet on the popularity of this asset.

-* **Data Avaliability**: To earn block rewards, providers MUST make dataset available when requested.
+* **Data Availability**: To earn block rewards, providers MUST make assets available when requested.
-	* It is desired to have multiple providers for the same dataset so that to guarantee data availability.
+	* It is desired to have multiple providers for the same asset so that to guarantee data availability.
-	* When dataset is requested, one provider SHOULD be randomly chosen to transfer the dataset.
+	* When an asset is requested, one provider SHOULD be randomly chosen to transfer the asset.
 	* All providers MUST have the same probability to be chosen.
-	* they SHOULD receive equal block rewards if they have the same stakes.
+	* They SHOULD receive equal block rewards if they have the same stakes.

-* **Token Curation Registry (TCR)**: TCR is a powerful mechanism to maintain the high quality of the dataset in the curation market.
+* **Token Curation Registry (TCR)**: TCR is a powerful mechanism to maintain the high quality of the asset in the curation market.
-	* Everyone can challenge any dataset or user, which triggers a voting process.
+	* Everyone can challenge any asset or user, which triggers a voting process.
 	* Every participant in the curation market can vote according to his own opinion.
-	* Depends on the voting result, the dataset or user will be either kept in the marketplace or ejected from the system.
+	* Depends on the voting result, the asset or user will be either kept in the marketplace or ejected from the system.

 ## 5. Modules <a name="modules"></a>